ManushreeMallaraju/react-movie-app/README.md

 ### `environment variables`

-Create a free account here to get an apiKey and this allows to fetch movies. https://www.omdbapi.com/
+-Create a free account here to get an apiKey and this allows to fetch movies. https://www.omdbapi.com/

-Add them in .env file
+-Add them in .env file